Streaking: United States

+Carleton College is home to the streaking traditions Week of Streak (founded spring 2020) and Nudegressive.
+The week before finals, students streak each night at dusk to sundown at various locations around campus.
+These streaking locations become increasingly ambitious, or public, as the week goes on.
+Week of Streak culminates with Nudegressive, an event that takes place at midnight on the eve of Rotblatt with around 200 participants who streak a 1 mile loop through Carleton's arboretum followed by a nude dance party at the Hill of Three Oaks bonfire.
+Many students choose to also take a dip in the Boliou fountain.

 Dartmouth College has two streaking-related challenges: The Ledyard Challenge, in which students swim naked across the Connecticut River and run nude back across the bridge, and the Blue Light Challenge, in which streaking students attempt to press the alarm on every one of the campus's blue light emergency phones.
-As of 2005, a Thursday Night Streaking Club regularly streaks at various events and public places.
+As of 2005, a Thursday Night Streaking Club regularly streaked at various events and public places.

 In 1986, the University of Michigan's Naked Mile celebrated the last day of class with a group streak across campus along an approximate one-mile path.
 At the height of its popularity in the late 1990s, between 500 and 800 students participated, including several hundred females.
 Over 1,400 students participated one year and well over one thousand during another year.
 However, due to enforcement of public indecency laws and pressure from administration officials concerned about increasing spectator crowds and videotaping, participation declined.
 By 2001, a mere 24 students participated, signaling the effective end of the Naked Mile.
 Students were warned by college administrators that streakers would be arrested and required to register as sex offenders for life under Megan's Law.